 Update Your Mailing Address

-The City of Regina obtains its mailing address for new owners from the address that is registered on the title with Information services Corporation (ISC).
+The City of Regina obtains its mailing address for new owners from the address that is registered on the title with Information Services Corporation (ISC).

 Update Your School Tax Declaration

 The school tax designation is a declaration of faith.
-This declaration will apply to all properties you own.
+This declaration will apply to all the properties you own.
 You can update your school tax declaration online through eProperty or you can complete either the Individual Education Tax Declaration Form or the Organization Education Tax Declaration Form and mail to the City of Regina, PO Box 1790, Regina, SK, S4P 3C8.

 The City is the agent for all property tax collection within its boundaries.
 Your property tax notice is a statement identifying how much your property tax is for the current tax year, including details of the taxing authorities that receive a portion of your tax dollars.